liveodds/value-bets-chrome-extension/PRIVACY.md

-# Privacy Policy for Value Bets Chrome Extension

-*Last updated: [18/11/2024]*

-## Introduction

-Value Bets ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our Chrome extension.

-## Information Collection

-### Information We Collect

-Our extension collects the following limited information:
-- **Usage Data**: Number of value bet analyses performed per day
-- **Tab URLs**: Only for Stoiximan.gr domains to enable match analysis functionality
-- **Local Storage Data**: Subscription status and daily usage metrics

-### Information We DO NOT Collect
-- Personal identification information
-- Login credentials
-- Betting history or preferences
-- Financial information
-- Browsing history outside of Stoiximan.gr domains

-## How We Use Your Information

-The information we collect is used solely for:
-1. Providing match analysis functionality
-2. Improving the extension's performance and functionality

-## Data Storage

-- All usage data is stored locally on your device using Chrome's storage API
-- No data is transmitted to external servers except for match analysis API calls
-- Usage data is automatically cleared daily

-## Third-Party Services

-Our extension interacts with:
-- Stoiximan.gr (for match data)

-We do not share any user data with these or any other third-party services.

-## Data Security

-We implement security measures to protect your information:
-- Local storage encryption
-- Secure API communications
-- Regular security updates

-## User Rights

-You have the right to:
-- Clear all stored data by uninstalling the extension
-- Opt-out of usage tracking (premium feature)
-- Request information about stored data

-## Changes to Extension

-We may update our extension and privacy policy.
-Users will be notified of significant changes through:
-- Chrome Web Store updates
-- In-extension notifications
-- GitHub repository updates

-## Children's Privacy

-Our extension is not intended for users under 18 years of age, in compliance with online gambling regulations.

-## Compliance

-This extension complies with:
-- Chrome Web Store Developer Program Policies
-- GDPR requirements
-- Online gambling regulations

-## Disclaimer

-This extension is for informational purposes only and does not promote or encourage gambling.
-Users are responsible for complying with their local gambling laws and regulations.
+# Privacy Policy for Match Analytics

+_Last Updated: [Insert Date]_

+Thank you for using Match Analytics.
+Your privacy is important to us.
+This Privacy Policy outlines how we collect, use, and protect your information while using our application.

+## 1. Information We Collect
+We do not collect or store personal information directly.
+However, Match Analytics may utilize third-party tools or APIs for real-time data retrieval, which may collect anonymized or aggregated data, including:
+- Match statistics and related data.
+- Application usage metrics (e.g., feature usage, error logs).

+## 2. How We Use Your Information
+The information collected is used to:
+- Provide and improve the functionality of the app.
+- Ensure real-time updates and accurate match analytics.
+- Analyze app performance and troubleshoot issues.

+## 3. Third-Party Services
+We may integrate third-party services to enhance the functionality of the app.
+These services may collect or process data independently.
+Please refer to their respective privacy policies for details.

+## 4. Data Security
+We prioritize the protection of your data.
+While we strive to use industry-standard security measures, no method of data transmission or storage is 100% secure.
+We encourage you to use the app responsibly.

+## 5. Your Privacy Choices
+- **Opt-Out Options:** You can choose not to use certain features if you’re uncomfortable with data usage.
+- **Contact Us:** If you have questions or concerns about your privacy, you can reach us at [Insert Contact Email].

+## 6. Updates to This Policy
+We may update this Privacy Policy periodically to reflect changes in our practices or legal requirements.
+Updates will be posted within the app, and the “Last Updated” date will be revised accordingly.

+By using Match Analytics, you agree to this Privacy Policy.
+If you do not agree, please discontinue use of the app.

+For any questions or concerns, please contact us at **[Insert Email Address]**.